 1# The local priest enters the tavern and, after a quick look around, adresses one of the patrons by name.
 The guy already had more than a few beer, and although there is no obvious age difference the priest gives him a fatherly speach about how long it was since he had seen him during service and that “many” would recently have concerns about his well being.
 The patron murmurs and tries to avoid giving straight answers, and after a few more lines he pays up and leaves (which the priest does a moment later as well).
 The tavern keeper will not say a word about it, but it is clear that he is frustrated.

-2# Three halflings with large hats on their heads and large stools in their hands enter the tavern.
+2# Three halflings with large hats and large stools in their hands enter the tavern.
 They each seek themselves an empty space, put the stools down and climb up on them.
-What follows is an impromptu performance where the three thing raunchy tavern sounds while they clap and sound the rythem.
-This will last for 5 to 15 minutes before they take a bow, jump down and go from table to table with their heads to collect some money before they walk to the next tavern in town.
+What follows is an impromptu performance where the three sing raunchy tavern songs while they clap the rythem.
+This will last for 5 to 15 minutes before they take a bow, jump down and go from table to table with their hats to collect some money before they walk to the next tavern in town.

 3# The tavern really comes to life as a young guy comes in and is welcomed cheerfully by about half of the patrons.
 It turns out that he joined the army of a local noble a few years ago and now returned after the fighting was over.
 He is happy to be home and alife, and pays round after round for his friends from his rather fat purse.
 Later the evening, the tavern keeper will have to admit that he has no (cheap) liqour anymore and the jolly guy will be next to broke.

 4# A woman in a rather revealing dress comes into the tavern about an hour after the PC did.
 She will head to their table and ask if she may sit with them with a wide smile while leaning over.
 Before the characters can answer, one of the local serving wenches will have her by the arm and shout at her to “GET OUT!
 You are not welcome here!”.
 Will the PC still welcome the woman (a harlot) to their table?